Do I get to choose which family adopts my child?

 What happens while I’m in the hospital?

-- Prior to going to the hospital, you will discuss with your personal pregnancy advocate who you want at the hospital, when you want the adoptive family notified, etc. Your personal pregnancy advocate’s goal is to carry out this plan.
+- Prior to going to the hospital, you will discuss with your personal pregnancy navigator who you want at the hospital, when you want the adoptive family notified, etc. Your personal pregnancy navigator’s goal is to carry out this plan.

 Does my baby go into foster care before going home with the adoptive family?